High gas prices got you down? Best gas rewards cards

 The New York Times' Bucks blog recently published an article about credit cards that offer cash back rewards to consumers pumping gas.
 As blogger Ann Carrns observed, "With gas prices edging toward an average of $4 gallon, it may be time to consider a credit card that gives you cash back rewards at the pump."

-The article mentioned several gas rebate cards including the Chase Freedom, activate your bonus each quarter to earn 5 percent cash back categories every 3 months like gas stations, restaurants and more.
+The article mentioned several gas rebate cards including the Chase Freedom, activate your bonus each quarter to earn 5 percent cash back in categories that change every 3 months like gas stations, restaurants and more on up to $1,500 in combined purchases.
 Unlimited 1 percent cash back on all other purchases.

 If that seems a little too complicated, consider one of CardRatings.com's top gas rewards cards, the TrueEarnings Card from Costco and American Express, which offers 3 percent cash back on gasoline at U.S. gas stations, including at Costco, for purchases up to $4,000 per year (1% thereafter).
 With this offer you can also earn 2 percent cash back at U.S. restaurants, 2 percent cash back on eligible travel purchases, including at Costco, and 1 percent cash back on other purchases, including at Costco.
 Your cash back is earned on eligible purchases.
 There's no annual fee with your paid Costco membership.
 Keep in mind spend cap, terms and other restrictions apply.